Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 - Unit/Integration Testing on simulation models (called Virtual Hardware) where Virtual Drivers implement the interface to simulated I/O.
-- Unit/Integration Testing the same software setup on a physical board where Hardware Drivers implement the interface to physical I/O.
+- Unit/Integration Testing for the same software setup on a physical board where Hardware Drivers implement the interface to physical I/O.
 - System Testing where the software is combined with more software components that compose the final application.

 ![Target and Build Types](./images/Target-Layer.png "Target and Build Types")

 As the software may share a large set of common files, provisions are required to manage such projects.
-The common way in other IDE's is to add:
+The common is to add:

 - **target-types** (required) that select a target system.
 In the example this would be:
-  - `Virtual`: for Simulation Models.
+  - `Virtual`: for simulation models.
   - `Board`: for a physical evaluation board.
-  - `Production-HW`: for system integration test and the final product delivery.
+  - `Production-HW`: for system integration test and product delivery on the final hardware.
-- **build-types** (optional) add the flexibility to configure each target build towards a specific testing.
-It might be:
+- **build-types** (optional) add the flexibility to configure each target build towards a specific test.
+For example:
-  - `Debug`: for a full debug build of the software for interactive debug.
+  - `Debug`: for a full debug build of the software used in an interactive debug session.
-  - `Test`: for a specific timing test using a test interface with code maximal optimization.
+  - `Test`: for a specific timing test using a test interface with maximum code optimization.
-  - `Release`: for the final code deployment to the systems.
+  - `Release`: for the final code deployment to the system.

-**Flexible Builds for multi-target projects**
+**Flexible Builds for Multi-Target Projects**

 Multi-target projects may be created using `target-types` that select different physical or virtual hardware systems.